artalar/reatom/docs/src/content/docs/recipes/atomization.md

 ---
 title: Atomization
-description: How to doing fabrics right with Reatom
+description: How to do factories in a correct way with Reatom
 order: 1
 ---

-You could store your data from the backend in atoms without any mappings, but it is a good practice to wrap some of your model slices to atoms for better control and to have access to more reactive features.
-The rule is simple: **mutable properties could be an atom, readonly properties shout stay a primitive**.
+You could store your backend data in atoms without any mappings, but it's a good practice to wrap parts of your model in atoms for better control and access to more reactive features.

+The rule is simple: **mutable properties should be atoms, readonly properties should stay as primitives**.

+> [DTO](https://en.wikipedia.org/wiki/Data_transfer_object) is data from the backend, but the application model can differ slightly.

-In case you have a user model with editable `name` property:
+For example, if you have a user model with an editable name property:

-> [DTO](https://en.wikipedia.org/wiki/Data_transfer_object) is a data from backed, application model could be have some difference.

 ```ts
 // ~/features/user/model.ts